Teaching Modal Verbs

 • NOT - She could has read it before.

-5. Create negative statements by adding 'not' after the modal verb.
+5. Negative Statements.
+Add 'NOT' After the Modal Verb and before the main verb.
 Use 'could not, may not, might not, should not, will not, must not, will not, and would not'.
 Exceptions include cannot and semi-modals.
 Do not add the words 'don't, doesn't, won't, isn't, aren't, wasn't, or weren't'.

 • You should not use a pen.